 The waitress and other patrons are vital to the story as well.
 Not only was she gorgeous, our waitress was funny – periodically teasing me about my linguistic errors and joking with my dad about the lack of a functioning pepper grinder – and cared tremendously about the food and our experience.
 Comme il faut.
 As it should be.
 At some point during the meal I asked her where the piano was.
 “C’est dans la cuisine,” she replied.
 In the kitchen.
 My parents and I gave her a puzzled look.
 The chef is using it, she said.
 Again, puzzlement.
 She explained that the smoking piano was not a piano at all; it was the stove upon which the chef made edible music.

 An elderly couple was sitting at the table behind us.
 We started chatting (in French).
 I don’t remember the entire discussion, so I’m not sure how we got to this point, but the husband decided to tell a joke:

 When God created Europe, he gave France the best of everything.
 France got three distinct and beautiful coasts, two breathtaking mountain ranges, countless rivers and streams, valleys filled with lavender and sunflowers, and the perfect climate for growing grapes.
 Naturally, all the other European countries were jealous of the bounty that God had given France, and they complained.
 So, to make things fair, He created the French.

 The joke may, at best, be amusing, but the delivery and the setting made it hilarious.
-The brilliance of the delivery was unintended, since the gentleman probably thought this was any ordinary telling of this joke.
-The mood of the evening, the warm felling from having eaten a wonderful meal added another dimension and made it special.
+The brilliance of the delivery was unintended, since the gentleman probably thought this was any ordinary telling.
+But the mood of the evening, the warm feeling from having eaten a wonderful meal added another dimension to the evening.